CTSRD-CHERI/cheri-c-programming/src/impact/capability-representation.md

 In conventional, integer-based architectures implement `NULL` pointers integers with a value of `0`.
-CHERI C/C++ similarly represents `NULL` as an all-zero capability value with zero tag value, which is the only *portable* aspect of the in-mmory representation of a CHERI capability.
+CHERI C/C++ similarly represents `NULL` as an all-zero capability value with zero tag value, which is the only *portable* aspect of the in-memory representation of a CHERI capability.

 This has a number of implications, including that zero-filled memory with